-If you’ve read our post about how to throw a vegan dinner party, then you’ll already know how much we love cooking for our friends and family.
-There is always something so exciting in the moments before our guests arrive, a sense of hurried anticipation in the air as we finalise the last little details, all before the doorbell rings.
+If you’ve read our post about how to throw a vegan dinner party, then you’ll already know how much we love cooking plant based food for our friends and family.
+There’s always something so exciting in the moments before our guests arrive, a sense of hurried anticipation in the air as we finalise the last little details, all before the doorbell rings.
 I think the best advice to take away from that post is to have a menu that you have tried and tested before.
 I find that planning ahead, especially testing meals in advance, always builds the excitement and anticipation.
-This Bolognese sauce that we’ve finally taken the time to write up is exactly the dish we served in that post.
+This easy vegan Bolognese sauce that we’ve finally taken the time to write up, is exactly the dish we served in that post.

 The flavours in this sauce are so deep and rich, although this may sound like a good description of a hearty winter dish, we love eating this food in summer too!
-Whenever I eat this dish I immediately feel transported to Italy, as I imagine myself sat in some old square on a balmy summers evening, tucking into a delicious bowl of pasta . . .
+Whenever I eat this dish I immediately feel transported to Italy, as I imagine myself sitting in some old square on a balmy summers evening, tucking into a delicious bowl of pasta.